Nocktiss/git-remote/README.md

-Quête de la Wild Code School pour m'initier au git !!!!
+Quest for the Wild Code School to introduce me to the git.